Danielbaker31/HouseholdWaterMonitoringSystem/Journals/Advait Renduchintala (advaitr3)/advaitr3.md

 Daniel and I used the breakout board to test other hardware components.
 During these tests, we confirmed that the ESP32 could be soldered properly onto the PCB, showing promising results for future integration.
 This verification step was crucial in ensuring the ESP32’s stability and functionality within the final system.

 On the software side, most of the work was completed.
 The frontend and backend were fully integrated, and all core functionalities, including user login, profile creation, and device data handling, were operational.
 Looking ahead, I plan to focus on implementing features to handle power interruptions and network outages.
-These enhancements will improve the robustness of the system by ensuring data consistency and minimizing disruptions in real-time monitoring.
+These enhancements will improve our system by ensuring data consistency and minimizing disruptions in real-time monitoring.

 **Challenges**:
 The primary challenge this week was the continued issue with the ultrasonic sensors.
-The interference caused by RF waves and antenna misalignment prevented the sensors from functioning reliably.
-Attempts to amplify the signal using op-amps and increasing the supply voltage did not resolve the problem.
+The interference caused by RF waves  prevented the sensors from functioning reliably.
+Trying to amplify the signal using op-amps and increasing the supply voltage did not resolve the problem.
 This required extensive breadboarding and testing, but a conclusive solution remains pending.